Find out more about what’s going on at Broadcasting House.

 Opening its doors to audiences and visitors

 There is an array of new public facilities in the new building, including a new external piazza at the heart of the complex enhanced with specially designed artworks and lighting, a new reception and Media Café serving the Radio Theatre audiences and offering a vista directly over the central newsroom.
 In addition, daily tours of Broadcasting House allow visitors to see their BBC in action, and to have a go themselves at being in front of the camera – as news presenters, weather forecasters and radio actors.
-Nearly 50,000 people have toured the new complex since BBC Tours began operating in March 2013.
+Over 100,000 people have toured the new complex since BBC Tours began operating in March 2013.

 Can't find what you need?
 Search here